 -

-Acts on the meridians of the liver, kidneys and bladder
+It affects the meridians of the liver, kidneys, and bladder.

-You start this position in a quadruped position.
-Bring your right knee to your right wrist and pass your right foot past the outside of your left knee so that your knees are on top of each other.
+You begin this position on all fours.
+Bring your right knee to your right wrist, then guide your right foot past the outside of your left knee so that your knees are stacked on top of each other.

-Then open your feet to the side and sit back between the heels.
-Make sure that you do not sit on your feet and that both sit bones are on the floor.
-If this position is too strenuous or stretchy, you can also sit on a cushion or block to raise your pelvis.
+Then open your feet to the sides and sit back between your heels.
+Make sure you don't sit on your feet and that both sit bones are on the floor.
+If this position is too strenuous or stretchy, you can sit on a cushion or block to elevate your pelvis.

-Your pelvis is aligned straight and your hips are parallel, so you avoid pressure in your knees.
-As you breathe in, first find length - stretch your arms and then bend forward with a rounded back.
-Then either place your hands next to your body or use them to stabilize your head.
+Your pelvis should be aligned straight and your hips parallel, thus avoiding pressure on your knees.
+As you inhale, first find length – straighten your arms and then bend forward with a rounded back.
+Then either place your hands beside your body or use them to stabilize your head.

 Variations:

-Sit on a pillow or block to help you tilt your hips forward.
+Sit on a cushion or block to help tilt your hips forward.

-You can also stretch out your lower leg in this position - this is useful if you have knee pain or if your hips are not yet able to open.
+You can also extend your lower leg in this position – this is a good option if you have knee pain or if your hip isn't yet wide enough to open fully.
 You can also keep your upper body upright.

 -